Introduction to Vasudhārā

 by Stefan Mang

-While Vasudhārā’s qualities resonate with those of Hindu goddesses like Lakṣmī, within Buddhism she is understood not only as a bestower of fortune but also as a goddess who supports the path to awakening.[2]
+While Vasudhārā’s qualities resonate with those of Hindu goddesses like Lakṣmī, within Buddhism she is understood not merely as a bestower of fortune, but as a goddess who supports practitioners on the path to awakening.
+Her blessings, though expressed through prosperity and well-being, are ultimately intended to remove obstacles and establish the stability necessary for spiritual practice.[2]

 While her gifts may appear worldly, Vasudhārā is ultimately revered as a support for the path to awakening.
 By easing material hardship and stabilizing the lives of practitioners, her blessings are understood to remove obstacles to spiritual practice, enabling the cultivation of ethics, meditation, and wisdom.
 In this way, she is venerated not merely as a giver of wealth, but as a compassionate bodhisattvā who nurtures the conditions for enlightenment.